gabivlj/LASTFMRater/README.md

 - Node.js, Express.js - Server
 - Go, Mux - Server Image
 - MongoDB
-- Docker (NEW)
+- Docker
+- AWS

 ## Questions

 #### Why A Music Rater?

 - Because a lot of musical pages are not that good and I think the community would benefit for a better site.
-Also I don't know when is Sonemic is comming out lol
+Also I don't know when is Sonemic is coming out lol

 #### Can I collaborate with you?